Lewis and Clark Expedition: Departure

 One of their horses disappeared, and they believed the Sioux were responsible.
 Afterward, the two sides met and there was a disagreement, and the Sioux asked the men to stay or to give more gifts (or tribute) instead, before being allowed to pass through their territory.
 Clark wrote they were "warlike" and were the "vilest miscreants of the savage race".
 They came close to blows several times, until the Lakota chief, Black Buffalo, persuaded Lewis to distribute more tobacco to the assembled warriors.
 Lewis complied and the expedition was allowed to continue upstream to the Arikara villages.

 In the winter of 1804–1805, the party built Fort Mandan, near present-day Washburn, North Dakota.
 Just before departing on April 7, 1805, the expedition sent the keelboat back to St. Louis with a sample of specimens, some never-before-seen east of the Mississippi.
 One chief asked Lewis and Clark to provide a boat for passage through their national territory.
 The Americans quickly continued westward (upriver), and camped for the winter in the Mandan nation's territory.

-After the expedition had set-up camp, nearby tribal members came to visit in fair numbers, some staying all night.
+After the expedition had set up camp, nearby tribal members came to visit in fair numbers, with some staying overnight.
 For several days, Lewis and Clark met in council with Mandan chiefs.
 Here they met a French-Canadian fur trapper named Toussaint Charbonneau, and his young Shoshone wife, Sacagawea.
 Charbonneau, at this time, began to serve as the expedition's translator.
 Peace was established between the expedition and the Mandan chiefs with the sharing of a Mandan ceremonial pipe.
 By April 25, Captain Lewis wrote his progress report of the expedition's activities and observations of the Native American nations they had encountered to-date in A Statistical view of the Indian nations inhabiting the Territory of Louisiana, which outlined the names of various tribes, their locations, trading practices and water routes used, among other points.
 President Jefferson would later present this report to Congress.